 There are essentially two stages to every divorce case in Texas: temporary orders and final orders.
-The first of those stages involve the negotiation of temporary orders.
-These are exactly what they sound like- orders from the court that are not permanent and will only be in place for as long as your divorce lasts.
+The first of those stages involve the negotiation of interim orders.
+These are precisely what they sound like- orders from the court that are not permanent and will only be in place for as long as your divorce lasts.

-Basic issues like deciding who will be paying the bills, how much child support (if any) will be paid and other logistical issues like determining visitation with your child will be determined.
+Fundamental issues like deciding who will be paying the bills, how much child support (if any) will be paid, and other logistical problems like determining visitation with your child will be resolved.

-Obviously, if you are stationed overseas special consideration will need to be given to you in regard to how often you are able to see your child.
-Typically the parent with whom the child does not reside with primarily will be awarded every other weekend visitation along with a weeknight meal usually occurring on a Thursday from 6-8 p.m.
-For you that will not be an option so your attorney will need to work with you on figuring out what dates you have available to you for visitation with your children.
+If you are stationed overseas, special consideration will need to be given to you regarding how often you can see your child.
+Typically the parent with whom the child does not reside primarily will be awarded every other weekend visitation along with a weeknight meal usually occurring on a Thursday from 6-8 p.m.
+For you, that will not be an option, so your attorney will need to work with you on figuring out what dates you have available to you for visitation with your children.

 Typically the parties to a divorce attend mediation in person with a third party, neutral attorney.
 Again, special considerations will need to be provided to you as that will not be possible in all likelihood.
-If you can attend a mediation by Skype that would be for the best.
-I have had military members attend via a simple cell phone conference call as well.
+If you can attend mediation by Skype, that would be best.
+I have also had military members follow via a simple cell phone conference call.

-Mediation will assist you and your spouse in determining what sort of settlements you can reach on the topics that I listed above.
-Any outstanding issues that are not resolved in mediation must be decided in a contested temporary orders hearing.
-This is a mini-trial where evidence is submitted to the judge and testimony is taken of you, your spouse and any other witnesses you both make available.
+Mediation will assist you and your spouse in determining what sort of settlements you can reach on the topics I listed above.
+Any outstanding issues not resolved in mediation must be decided in a contested temporary order hearing.
+This is a mini-trial where evidence is submitted to the judge, and testimony is taken of you, your spouse, and any other witnesses you both make available.

 The judge will render decisions on any issues submitted to her for consideration.
-Either your attorney or your spouse’s attorney will take those decisions and draft temporary orders based on them.
-Once completed, the parties, your attorneys and the judge will sign the temporary orders.
+Either your attorney or your spouse's attorney will make those decisions and draft temporary orders based on them.
+Once completed, the parties, your attorneys, and the judge will sign the interim orders.
 You will be bound to follow those orders until the end of your divorce with consequences if you fail to do so.

 Final Orders in a military divorce

-After temporary orders have been signed by the judge you and your spouse will be given a period of time to adjust to life under the orders.
+After the judge has signed temporary orders, you and your spouse will be given a period to adjust to life under orders.
 Some of what you agreed to or were ordered to do by the judge may require a bit of transition time.
-Typically after six weeks or so your attorney and your spouse’s attorney will begin to set up mediation for final orders.
+Typically after six weeks or so, your attorney and your spouse's attorney will begin to set up mediation for final orders.

 Final Orders mediation is much more cumulative and comprehensive when compared to temporary orders mediation.
-Division of community property (bank accounts, retirement accounts, real estate, etc.) will be decided in the final orders phase of your case.
-Many divorces settle in mediation in Texas but there are always exceptions that require you to attend a trial.
+The division of community property (bank accounts, retirement accounts, real estate, etc.) will be decided in the final orders phase of your case.
+Many divorces settle in mediation in Texas, but there are always exceptions that require you to attend a trial.

-For all intents and purposes, your divorce is finished after mediation for final orders or after a trial.
-However, there will still need to be discussions regarding how a final order will ultimately look so be aware that your divorce will not immediately end after these important events have concluded.
+Your divorce is finished after mediation for final orders or after a trial.
+However, there will still need to be discussions regarding how the last order will ultimately look, so be aware that your divorce will not immediately end after these crucial events have concluded.

-Once a final order has been agreed to by all parties and their attorneys your spouse (if he is in Texas) will need to attend a final hearing called a “prove up” hearing.
-This is a formality that allows the judge to review the order and hear your spouse’s answers to questions regarding the order’s contents.
-Typically judges will declare you divorced at the conclusion of this hearing even if the final orders have not yet been signed.
+Once a final order has been agreed to by all parties, and their attorneys, your spouse (if he is in Texas) will need to attend a final hearing called a "prove up" hearing.
+This formality allows the judge to review the order and hear your spouse's answers to questions regarding the order's contents.
+Typically judges will declare you divorced after this hearing even if the final orders have not yet been signed.

 You can request certified copies of your final orders from the county clerk about a week after the prove-up hearing.
-For many counties, Harris included, you can pull up pdf versions of the final orders on the district clerk’s website at no cost.
+Harris included many counties; you can pull up pdf versions of the last orders on the district clerk's website at no cost.

 Can you and your spouse hire the same lawyer to represent you in a divorce?

-It is possible for you and your spouse to hire the same attorney to help you manage your divorce case but the circumstances in which this sort of arrangement is advisable are limited in my opinion.
+You and your spouse can hire the exact attorney to help you manage your divorce case, but the circumstances in which this sort of arrangement is advisable are limited, in my opinion.

-In some situations, you and your spouse may have discussed the divorce before and have decided to proceed under a mutual agreement to not draw the process out and fight over each and every issue.
-If you have agreements on all issues of your case then yours is an uncontested divorce.
+In some situations, you and your spouse may have discussed the divorce before and decided to proceed under a mutual agreement instead of drawing the process out and fighting over each issue.
+If you have deals on all the problems of your case, then yours is an uncontested divorce.
 An attorney may be hired in this situation to draft orders based on the agreements made.

-The sixty day waiting period from the date on which your divorce petition has been filed will still be in place.
-What your attorney would do during this time period is work with both parties on drafting an order that reflects the agreements that you both decided upon.
+The sixty-day waiting period from the date your divorce petition has been filed will still be in place.
+What your attorney would do during this period is work with both parties on drafting an order that reflects the agreements that you both decided upon.

-In the event that you do not want to hire an attorney to represent you in the divorce, you and your spouse can seek out an attorney’s assistance to mediate your dispute as pro se (unrepresented) parties to the divorce.
-A mediator provides information to both you and your spouse and does not represent either side.
-This is an advisable situation only if you feel certain that you and your spouse will be able to work through issues together and will not be proceeding to a trial.
+If you do not want to hire an attorney to represent you in the divorce, you and your spouse can seek an attorney's assistance to mediate your dispute as pro se (unrepresented) parties to the divorce.
+A mediator provides information to you and your spouse and does not represent either side.
+This is an advisable situation only if you feel confident that you and your spouse will work through issues together and will not be proceeding to a trial.

 Overall, attorneys face a conflict of interests in representing two people in a divorce case.
-It is impossible to serve two masters, so to speak, and the attorney cannot be loyal to two clients in the same legal proceeding.
-If you get the impression that there is any chance that your divorce could be contested or contentious it is a good idea to hire your own attorney despite what your spouse is telling you.
-Protect yourself, your children and your rights.
+It is impossible to serve two masters, and the attorney cannot be loyal to two clients in the same legal proceeding.
+If you get the impression that there is any chance that your divorce could be contested or contentious, it is a good idea to hire your attorney despite what your spouse is telling you.
+Protect yourself, your children, and your rights.

 The bottom line: Be sure to have assistance in your divorce

-When you are serving in the military and going through a divorce your attention is going to be pulled in many different directions.
-The stress associated with this balancing act can be significant so it is a smart move to lean on your support system as much as possible.
+When you are serving in the military and going through a divorce, your attention will be pulled in many different directions.
+The stress associated with this balancing act can be significant, so it is a smart move to lean on your support system as much as possible.
 An experienced family law attorney can be an integral part of this support system.